Chinas Shenzhou-15 Astronauts To Return To Earth On June 4 - UrduPoint

 China's Shenzhou-15 Astronauts To Return To Earth On June 4

-ISLAMABAD, (UrduPoint / Pakistan Point News - 2nd Jun, 2023 ) :China's Shenzhou-15 astronauts will return to Earth on June 4, having completed all their scheduled tasks, the China Manned Space Agency (CMSA) said Friday.
+JIUQUAN, June 3 (UrduPoint / Pakistan Point News - 3rd Jun, 2023 ) :China's Shenzhou-15 astronauts will return to Earth on June 4, having completed all their scheduled tasks, the China Manned Space Agency (CMSA) said Friday.

 The three astronauts handed over the control of the space station to the Shenzhou-16 crew on Friday, completing the country's second in-orbit crew rotation, according to the CMSA.